MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 android.support libraries.

 Unlike with the android support libs, we do not provide MAM variants of the AndroidX libraries.
-Instead, AndroidX should be treated as any other external library and should be configured to be rewritten by the build plugin/tool.
-For Gradle builds, this can be done by including `androidx.*` in the `includeExternalLibraries` field of the plugin config.
+Instead, AndroidX is treated as any other external library and rewritten.
+For Gradle builds, this is done automatically.
 Invocations of the command-lines tool must list all jar files explicitly.

-### Pre-AndroidX Architecture Components
-Many Android architecture components including Room, ViewModel, and WorkManager were repackaged for AndroidX.
-If your app uses the pre-AndroidX variants of these libraries, ensure rewrites apply by including `android.arch.*` in the `includeExternalLibraries` field of the plugin config.
-Alternatively, update the libraries to their AndroidX equivalents.

 ### Troubleshooting AndroidX Migration
 While migrating your SDK-integrated app to AndroidX, you may encounter an error like the following: